 - 11.1 Sherington is designated in the Milton Keynes Core Strategy as a 'selected village', where development of up to 40 new dwellings could be provided.
-It was evident that the Neighbourhood Plan would need to allocate additional land for housing to accommodate the requirements of the Core Strategy. - 11.2 The decision was taken to exceed the figure suggested by the Core Strategy, partly as a result of the appeal decision allowing the development of land to the west of High Street for 36 houses.
+It was evident that the Neighbourhood Plan would need to allocate additional land for housing to accommodate the requirements of the Core Strategy. - 11.2 The decision was taken to exceed the figure suggested by the Core Strategy, partly because of the appeal decision allowing the development of land to the west of High Street for 36 houses.
 It was clear that additional allocations would need to be made over and above this figure to ensure that the Neighbourhood Plan robustly meets the future housing needs for the village. - 11.3 The Neighbourhood Plan makes two allocations for new housing on the edge of the village.
-These sites have been selected following a site selection process where each proposal suggested at the Landowner Panel Meeting in March 2016 have been assessed alongside other potential housing sites.
+A selection process has been followed.
+Each site has been suggested at the Landowner Panel Meeting, March 2016 and has been assessed alongside other potential housing sites.